-This recipe is always a hit among kids and adults; it's significantly lower in fat and cholesterol than traditional butter-laden (and even margarine-laden!) varieties, but it makes the kind of cookie that you want with a cup of dairy-free cocoa or tea.
+This dairy-free oatmeal chocolate chip cookie recipe is always a hit among kids and adults.
+It makes the kind of cookie that you want with a cup of dairy-free cocoa, coffee, or tea.
+Place a couple in a packed lunch for a dessert or snack for break time.

 - Preheat the oven to 375 F. Line a large baking sheet with parchment paper and set aside.